+- Formal Policy Documents for all key risks

-- Own Risk and Solvency Assessment ("ORSA") - Formalised Risk Reporting
+- Own Risk and Solvency Assessment ("ORSA")

+- Formalised Risk Reporting

 No significant changes in the system of governance, including the risk management system, occurred during the year under review.

 Risk Profile

 Each of the elements of the Risk Management System listed above contribute to the identification, measurement, monitoring, management and reporting of risks and is intended to work as an integrated system, and therefore each should be considered both in terms of the specific function of the respective element, and in terms of its function within the overall system.